Judge orders mysterious website defaming Seaman shut down

 Seaman filed a lawsuit to remove the site in October, and last week District Judge Tara Clark Newberry issued an order to take it down.
 The unknown defendant was never located and could not even be served with a copy of the complaint.

-With no opposition from the defendant, Newberry said in her ruling that Clark had “established the necessary elements of her claims for defamation.”
+With no opposition from the defendant, Newberry said in her ruling that Seaman had “established the necessary elements of her claims for defamation.”

 The judge’s ruling comes as Seaman is running for re-election in a crowded June 14 primary.